catherineloesch/project-1-tictactoe/README.md

   - Spending more time learning about responsive design and improving those skills will be a key goal for me moving forward
 - I would also like to give users the option to compete at this game online using a third-party service such as WebSockets or Firebase
 - it would also be great to have the user choose a symbol from a range of different symbols or avatars rather than just the colour.

+update (01/07/2023)
+After finishing the GA Course, I added a new .css file with media queries to make the game easy to navigate on different screen sizes.